E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/modules/ClassMC/readme.rst

 Compiling
 _________

-Fortran compiler with a MPI wrapper together with lapack libraries have to be available to successfully compile the code.
+Fortran compiler with a MPI wrapper together with ``lapack`` libraries have to be available to successfully compile the code.
-The user is advise to examine the Makefile in the ``./source``` sub-directory prior to code compilation in order to select an appropriate compiler and to check or adapt the compiler options to his local environment, or to generally modify the compiler options to his requirements.
+The user is advised to examine the ``Makefile`` in the ``./source``` sub-directory prior to code compilation in order to select an appropriate compiler and to check or adapt the compiler options to his local environment, or to generally modify the compiler options to his requirements.
 Upon adapting the ``Makefile``, the code compilation is executed by command ``make`` in the ``./source`` sub-directory: